 Authors: D.F Tavares, M.L Myczkowski, R.L Alberto, L Vallengo, R.M Rios, P Gordon, B de-Sampaio-Junior, I Klein, C.G Mansur, M.A marcolin, B lafer, R.A Moreno, W Gattaz, Z.J Daskalakis, A.R Brunoni

-Bipolar depression (BD) is a highly prevalent condition with limited therapeutic options.
+Bipolar Disorder (BPD) is a highly prevalent condition with limited therapeutic options.
 Deep (H1-coil) transcranial magnetic stimulation(dTMS) is a novel TMS modality with established efficacy for unipolar depression.

-This study was a randomized sham-controlled trial to evaluate the efficacy and safety of dTMS in treatment-resistant BD patients.
+This study was a randomized sham-controlled trial to evaluate the efficacy and safety of dTMS in treatment-resistant BPD patients.

 Fifty patients received 20 sessions of active or sham dTMS over the left dorsolateral prefrontal cortex (H1-coil, 55 18 Hz 2 s 120% MT trains).
 The primary outcome was changes in the 17-item Hamilton Depression Rating Scale (HDRS-17) from baseline to endpoint (week 4).
 Secondary outcomes were changes from baseline to the end of the follow-up phase (week 8), and response and remission rates.
 Safety was assessed using a dTMS adverse effects questionnaire and the Young Mania Rating Scale to assess treatment-emergent mania switch (TEMS).